zuora/sdk-java-samples/doc/contact-api.md

 The Contact API gives you access to your [Contact](/doc/models/contact.md) objects, which store contact details for your customers.

-The API allows you to create, retrieve, and update customer contacts.
+The Contact API allows you to create, retrieve, and update customer contacts.

 ## Class Name